stormchaserroleplaying/heroesinthestorm/Characters/Lineages/Infernal/index.md

 ---

 # Infernal Lineage
-Your lineage can be traced back to a powerful entity of hell, which has imbued you with unique and terrible abilities.
-An Infernal heritage manifests differently for each, often influenced by the extent to which they revel in the patient and methodical evil that partially defines their origin.
+Your lineage can be traced back to a powerful devil of hell, which has imbued you with unique and terrible abilities.
+An infernal heritage manifests differently for each individual, often influenced by the extent to which they revel in the patient and methodical evil that lies dormant in their blood.

 ## Special Abilities

 ### Infernal Authority
 Hell is governed by a strict hierarchy in which the weak submit to the strong.
-You project this same air of superiority when interacting with lesser beings.
-Creatures of a lower tier than you recognise that you are not to be trifled with and are less inclined to cause trouble for you.
-When you successfully Command a creature of lesser tier, you may afflict them with Level 1 Harm - Cowed.
+You can tick your ability clock to project this same air of superiority when interacting with lesser beings.
+While this aura is active, creatures of a lower tier than you recognise that you are not to be trifled with and are less inclined to cause you trouble.
+Additionally, when you Command a creature of lesser tier, they are cowed by the authority of your presence and submit to your wishes.

 ### Brand of Damnation
-You infest the body of a target with the influence of the Nine Hells.
-An infernal sigil manifests upon the flesh of a creature in range that saps at their life force; anyone attacked by this creature gains +1d to resist.
-If the marked creature dies during this encounter, you clear 1 stress.
+You can tick your ability clock to touch a creature and mark them with an infernal sigil through which you can exert your influence.
+The sigil is temporary, but causes the target burning pain like a brand.
+For as long as the sigil can be maintained, the creature's actions are reduced in effect.
+If the marked creature dies while the brand remains, you clear stress equal to the creature's tier.

 ### Devil's Tongue
-People find you disarmingly alluring or amiable and they readily bend to your wishes.
+People find you disarmingly alluring or amiable, readily bending to your wishes.
 You have potency when you Consort or Sway using deceitful or seductive words.
-Additionally, you incur 1 less stress when resisting magic that demands the truth.
+Additionally, your ability to circumlocute means that you suffer 1 less stress when resisting magic that compels you to speak the truth.

-### Hellish Constitution
+### Infernal Constitution
-Each layer of the hells is more hostile than the last, but your body is adaptated to withstand such conditions.
-You incur 1 less stress when resisting damage from fire, cold, and physical attacks from nonmagical weapons.
+The circles of hell feature lakes of ice, poisonous fumes and rivers of fire, and your infernal blood has hardened your body against such conditions.
+You suffer 1 less stress when resisting the effects of cold, fire, or poison.
+However, harm that you receive from silver weapons has increased effect.

 ### Blade of Phlegethos
 You can manifest an obsidian blade that glows with an internal heat.
-This weapon can be summoned and dismissed at will, and you can tick your Ability Clock to cause the weapon to emit a powerful wave of flame.
+This weapon can be summoned and dismissed at will, and you can tick your ability clock to cause it to produce a wave of flame.

 ### Dark Contract
 You have learned to scribe infernal contracts that bind a creature to your service.
-You begin with one such contract already enacted.
+At the GM's discretion, you may begin play with one such contract already enacted.

 You determine the terms of the contract.
 Contracts typically involve a service that the entity will perform for you, such as protecting your life or most valuable possessions or devotion to a concept or cause that you define.

-To scribe an infernal contract make a Study action roll, the result of which determines the conditions of the contract, depending on skillfully the fine print and loopholes of the contract are written.
+To scribe an infernal contract make a Study action roll, the result of which determines the conditions of the contract, depending on how skillfully the fine print and loopholes of the contract are written.
 * On a 1, you have to uphold your end of the bargain completely and the other party does not entirely fulfill theirs.
 * On a 2, the contract is equitable and both parties must uphold their end of the bargain.
 * On a 3, the other party must fulfill their obligation, but you must only partially keep your end of the deal.